“Cannes has to be the place to be. It’s just where it’s all at.” Thierry Frémaux, Cannes Film Festival director.

-There is a reason why everyone who’s anyone in the world of film descends on the French Riviera each May.
-Because for the past seven decades it has hosted the Cannes Film Festival.
-One of the biggest annual events in cinematography, this festival brings together star-studded red-carpet premieres, long days of screenings and networking, and of course, glitzy parties.
+There is a reason why everyone who’s anyone in the world of film has descended on the French Riviera each year for the past seven decades.
+The Cannes Film Festival: one of the biggest annual events in cinematography which brings together star-studded red-carpet premieres, long days of screenings and networking, and of course, glitzy parties.

-Taking place this year between 14th – 25th May, the Cannes Film Festival provides a platform for upcoming directors and actors of all nationalities.
-There is no other award ceremony of its size and calibre that celebrates so many international film genres.
-In fact it has launched the careers of many renowned filmmakers, including the likes of Quentin Tarantino and Steven Soderbergh.
+The Cannes Film Festival is renowned for providing a platform for upcoming directors and actors of all nationalities.
+There is no other award ceremony of its size and calibre that celebrates so many international film genres or that has launched as many careers of renowned filmmakers, including the likes of Quentin Tarantino and Steven Soderbergh.

-Ultimately, Cannes has the power to propel a film toward success during the awards season which follows it every year.
-The Artist for example, premiered at Cannes in 2011, and later went on to win five Oscars including Best Picture.
-This was the first French film ever to win the prize.
+Ultimately, Cannes has the power to propel a film toward success during the awards season which follows months later.
+The Artist for example, which premiered at Cannes in 2011, saw the film go on to win five Oscars including Best Picture — the first French film ever to win the prize.

 “They are not stars because they come to Cannes; they are stars because they are in the movies.”
 Thierry Frémaux.

 In the early days of Cannes, photographers had greater access to A-list attendees which resulted in numerous iconic shots.
 Among the most notable were British actress Simone Silva posing topless in 1954; French star Brigitte Bardot strolling on the beach during the festival in 1956; Italian director Luchino Visconti bringing along a cheetah; and Arnold Schwarzenegger showing off his Mr Universe physique on the beach during the 1977 festival.